SAP-samples/automation-pilot-examples/patch-update-hana-cloud/README.md

 ![Confirmation Dialog](assets/confirmation-dialog.png)

-The execution begins the update to latest patch version.
+The execution begins the update to next QRC version.
 It might take a while, depending on the size of your database and its configuration.

 ![Running Update](assets/running-update.png)